 For every 10 degrees you turn your water heater down, you’ll save 3% to 5% on your bill.
 A setting of 120 to 140 degrees is hot enough.
 Just don’t go below 120 degrees, which could lead to bacteria growth inside the tank.

 If the thermostat on your water heater doesn’t have a numbered gauge, put it midway between the “low” and “medium” marks.
 Wait a day, and then measure the tap temperature with a cooking thermometer.
 Keep adjusting until you hit your target temperature.

 Tanks naturally build up sediment, which reduces efficiency and makes saving energy a challenge.

-Draining the tank and saving energy is relatively easy.
+Proper upkeep of your water heater, draining the tank, and saving energy is relatively easy.
 Turn off the water and power to the unit (set the burner on a gas unit to “pilot”).
 Connect a garden hose to the drain valve located at the base of the tank.
 Place the other end of the hose in your floor drain, carefully lift the tank’s pressure-relief valve and turn on the drain valve.
 When the tank is done draining turn the water back on (for 2-3 min.) while leaving the drain valve open to flush out any debris left behind.
 Close the drain valve and fill the tank. (*TIP – Open up a tub faucet on the top floor to purge air out of the system when filling)

 While most manufacturers recommend draining the tank once or twice a year, you don’t have to drain it completely; in fact, draining less water more often—just a gallon every three months will maintain the efficiency of the tank.